 3.1.
-General information3
+General information6

-According to the applicant, the recycling process INTCO MALAYSIA is intended to recycle food grade PET containers using the EREMA Basic technology.
-The recycled PET is intended to be used at up to 100% for the manufacture of materials and articles to be used in direct contact with all kinds of foodstuffs, such as bottles for mineral water, soft drink and beer as well as sheet/thermoforming applications for food containers, for long-term storage at room temperature, with or without hotfill.
-The final articles are not intended to be used in microwave and conventional ovens.
+According to the applicant, the recycling process Poly Recycling is intended to recycle food grade PET containers using the EREMA Basic technology.
+The recycled PET is intended to be used at up to 100% by converters for the manufacture of materials and articles for direct contact with all kinds of foodstuffs, such as bottles for mineral water, soft drinks, juices, tea, milk, oil and alcoholic beverages, for long-term food storage at room temperature, with or without hotfill.
+The final articles are not intended to be used in microwave or conventional ovens.